tonsky/tonsky.me/site/blog/centering/index.md

 10% is not a small number.
 It’s a whole pixel on font-size 13!
 Two, if you have retina!
 It’s easily noticeable.

+Basically, Segoe UI is the reason why Github on Windows looks like this:

+github@2x.webp

 The solution is simple: make tight bounding boxes and centering will become trivial:

 text_bounding_box_5.png